gaohoward/arkmq-examples/operator/keycloak/README.md

   * Role-based permissions on addresses.
   * Management access control.

 This example gives a step-by-step procedure to setup a Keycloak server pod and use it as an authentication server for an ActiveMQ Artemis messaging broker and its management console.
-It also shows how to configure RBAC based access control for addresses and management console.
+It also shows how to configure RBAC based access control for addresses.
 It is modeled after Apache ActiveMQ Artemis's keycloak example[1]

 [1] https://github.com/apache/activemq-artemis/tree/main/examples/features/standard/security-keycloak